YasuhiroABE/ub-autoinstall-iso/README.md

 Objective
 =========

-I have re-edited my workspace to create ISO images for kitting TX120s7 and Thinkpad x220/x230 for public use.
+I have re-edited my workspace to create ISO images for general use, originally it was developed for kitting TX120s7 and Thinkpad x220/x230.
-This project originally used the preseed system of debian, but now it only supports AutoInstall for Ubuntu 22.04.
+It originally used the preseed system of debian, but now it only supports AutoInstall for Ubuntu 22.04.

 References
 ==========

-In 22.04, the EFI boot image (boot/grub/efi.img) is no longer included in the ISO image.
+As of 22.04, the EFI boot image (boot/grub/efi.img) is no longer included in the ISO image.
 Please refer to the following document for more details and a workaround

 * https://askubuntu.com/questions/1403546/ubuntu-22-04-build-iso-both-mbr-and-efi